CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d2-GuestShell-Ex1.md

     NAT.

     A Virtual Port Group is only required on ISR and CSR IOS XE routing platforms.
-On Catalyst IOS XE switching platforms, Guest Shell connectivity is bridged from the `Mgmt0` <cjs - need to validate interfance name> management interface.
+On Catalyst IOS XE switching platforms, Guest Shell connectivity is bridged from the `GigabitEthernet0/0` management interface.
+More detail can be found in the [Cisco IOS XE Programmability Configuration Guide](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/prog/configuration/168/b_168_programmability_cg/guest_shell.html).

-    Since our lab uses the CSR 1000v, create and configure a Virtual Port Group interface, for example:
+    Since our lab uses the CSR 1000v, you will create and configure a Virtual Port Group interface.

+    Enter global configuration mode, which will be indicated by the `csr1(config)#` prompt, with the `configure terminal` command, for example:

     ```
     csr1#configure terminal
     Enter configuration commands, one per line.
 End with CNTL/Z.
+    csr1(config)#
+    ```

+    Run the following IOS XE commands in config mode:

+    ```
+    interface VirtualPortGroup 0
+      ip address 192.168.35.1 255.255.255.0
+      no shutdown
+    exit
+    ```

+    For example:

+    ```
     csr1(config)#interface VirtualPortGroup 0
     csr1(config-if)#ip address 192.168.35.1 255.255.255.0
     csr1(config-if)#no shutdown